You are here:

 - Extended oligoarthritis, which means that more than four joints are involved after the first 6 months of the disease.

-- Polyarthritis—rheumatoid factor negative (formerly known as polyarticular rheumatoid arthritis—rheumatoid factor negative).
-A patient has arthritis in five or more joints during the first 6 months of disease, and all tests for rheumatoid factor are negative.
+- Polyarthritis—rheumatoid factor negative (formerly known as polyarticular juvenile rheumatoid arthritis—rheumatoid factor negative).
+A patient has arthritis in five or more joints during the first 6 months of disease, and all tests for rheumatoid factor (proteins produced by the immune system that can attack healthy tissue, which are commonly found in rheumatoid arthritis and juvenile arthritis) are negative.